| FTH(1) | General Commands Manual | FTH(1) |

 ( prc -- arity )proc-create

-( arity -- prc )create
+( arity -- prc )create it goes with

 proc-name